Carlo Azeglio Ciampi: Political career

 Ciampi was the first non-parliamentarian prime minister of Italy in more than 100 years.
 From April 1993 to May 1994 he oversaw a technical government.
 Later, as treasury minister from 1996 to May 1999 in the governments of Romano Prodi and Massimo D'Alema, he was credited with adopting the euro currency.
 He chose the Italian design for the 1-euro coin, whereas all others were left to a television vote among some candidates the ministry had prepared.
 Ciampi chose the Vitruvian Man of Leonardo da Vinci, on the symbolic grounds that it represented man as a measure of all things, and in particular of the coin: in this perspective, money was at the service of man, instead of its opposite.
 The design also fitted very well on the bimetallic material of the coin.

-According to the Italian weekly Famiglia Cristiana, in 1993 Ciampi was a member of the regular Masonic Lodge "Hermes" of Livorno, which was affiliated to the Grand Orient of Italy and linked to the Rito Filosofico Italiano.
+According to the Italian weekly Famiglia Cristiana, in 1993 Ciampi was a member of the regular Masonic Lodge "Hermes" of Livorno, which was affiliated with the Grand Orient of Italy and linked to the Rito Filosofico Italiano.